Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Experiments

-The impact of the original feature enlargement factor is shown in Fig. \ref{enlarge factor}, with the enlargement factor ranging from 1 to 3.
-On the VGG-11 model, when the magnification is 2.7 or 3, the attack performance is the best; however, on the ResNet-18 model, the best performance occurs at a magnification of 1.2.
-This further shows that the effect of feature loss is affected by the model feature extraction method, indicating that optimal parameters can be selected according to the information of the surrogate model.
+The impact of the original feature values enlargement factor $\lambda$ is shown in Fig. \ref{enlarge factor}, with the enlargement factor ranging from 1 to 3.
+When the VGG-11 model serves as the substitute model, the classification accuracy on the black-box model consistently exhibits a declining trend.
+The attack performance is best when $\lambda$ is 3.
+However, for the ResNet-18 model, optimal performance occurs at a magnification factor of 1.2.
+Enlarging feature values as a method to optimize the perturbation direction, although it has limited impact on improving transferability attacks, presents a new approach.
+The improvement effect of this method on different substitute models also has differences, demonstrating that the impact of weighted feature divergence loss on results is closely tied to the model's architecture.
+In this paper, a small and valid value of 1.2 is selected, but the optimal parameter can also be selected according to the information of the substitute model.

-The influence of division parameters on attack performance is shown in Fig. \ref{divide parameters}.
-The range for spatial division parameters was set to 1-5, while that for spectral division was set to 1-4.
-As the spatial division number increased to 3, the attack performance improves significantly and then stabilized.
-Similarly, as the spectral division number increased to 3, the improvement in attack performance gradually diminished.
-To achieve a balance between computational efficiency and time cost, both the spatial and spectral division parameters were set to 3 in this work.